mistakia/league/docs/constitution.md

 1. The practice squad (PS) will consist of a maximum of four (4) players.

-2. Only rookies can be placed onto the PS.
+2. Only rookies, unsigned, and practice squad NFL players can be placed onto the PS.

 3. PS players will not count towards the active roster limit or toward the player retention salary cap.

 4. During the Regular Season, once you move a player from the PS to the active roster you may not move him back to the PS.

-5. Poached PS players will be placed directly into the active roster and may not be placed onto the PS again, unless that player is traded or signed by a new team via free agency and still has PS eligibility (Article XIV subsection 2).
+5. Poached PS players will be placed directly into the active roster and will lose PS eligibility until they are released and clear waivers.
+(Article XIV subsection 2).

 6. When an offer is made to poach a player, the PS player may not be released or traded from the team unless brought up to the activated roster first.